Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II: Experimental procedure

 Background from $B\to D^*\ell\nu_\ell$~decays (``feed-down'') is vetoed by combining the $D$~candidate with a pion and reconstructing the modes $D^{*0}\to D^0\pi^0$, $D^{*+}\to D^0\pi^+$ and $D^{*+} \to D^+\pi^0$.
 Events are rejected if at least one $D^*$~candidate with $\Delta m=m_{D^*}-m_D$ in the appropriate range is found.
 These intervals are $[140~\mathrm{MeV},150~\mathrm{MeV}]$, $[135~\mathrm{MeV},150~\mathrm{MeV}]$ and $[135~\mathrm{MeV},145~\mathrm{MeV}]$ for the $D^{*+}\to D^0\pi^+$, $D^{*0}\to D^0\pi^0$ and $D^{*+}\to D^+\pi^0$~modes, respectively.

 To further reduce contamination from continuum and $B\bar B$ backgrounds, we apply a set of selections on seven variables.
-These include the modified Fox-Wolfram moment $H^{so}_{20}$~\cite{Bevan:2014iga}, $m_{Y}$, the missing momentum in the c.m.\ frame $p^*_\mathrm{miss}$, the invariant mass of the rest-of-event (ROE) system, the ROE momentum $p_\mathrm{ROE}$, the cosine of the angle between the direction of the charged lepton and the direction opposite to the $B$ meson in the virtual $W$ boson rest frame $\cos\theta_{\ell,W}$, and the angle between the $D$ and $\ell$~directions in the laboratory frame $\theta_{D,\ell}$.
-The ROE is defined as the collection of all particles in the event that are not used in the reconstruction of the $Y$ system.
+These include the modified Fox-Wolfram moment $H^{so}_{20}$~\cite{Bevan:2014iga}, $m_{Y}$, the missing momentum in the c.m.\ frame $p^*_\mathrm{miss}$, the invariant mass of the rest-of-event (ROE) system, the ROE momentum $p_\mathrm{ROE}$, the cosine of the angle between the direction of the lepton in the virtual $W$ rest frame and the direction of the $W$ boson in the $B$ rest frame $\cos\theta_{\ell,W}$, and the angle between the $D$ and $\ell$~directions in the laboratory frame $\theta_{D,\ell}$.
+The ROE is defined as the collection of all particles in the event that are not used in the reconstruction of the $Y=D\ell$ system.
+To reconstruct $\cos\theta_{\ell,W}$, the momentum vector of the $B$ meson is approximated utilizing the algorithm outlined in the reconstruction of $w$ in Sec.~\ref{sec:w}.

 The selection criteria are optimized using an algorithm based on simulated annealing~\cite{annealing} to maximize the geometric mean of the expected signal significances across bins of the hadronic recoil $w$.
 They are determined separately for the charged and neutral modes.